orangedaisy/bshowco/uses.md

 Chromecast](https://store.google.com/product/chromecast_2015) to put on background media.

+We nabbed a pair of [Google Nest Hubs](https://store.google.com/us/product/google_nest_hub) from Costco during Black Friday 2018.
+I keep one hub on my desk to help me manage my personal calendar, set reminders, and control our office Chromecast Audio.
+Occasionally I use it to make a phone call as well.

 ### Speakers and sound

 For personal music and video playing, I have the [Logitech Z623](https://www.amazon.com/gp/product/B003VAHYTG/) system hooked up to my Mac.
-For more general background music, and audio from the Roku TV, I have a pair of Bose bookshelf speakers wired up with a [Chromecast Audio](https://store.google.com/product/chromecast_audio).
-This allows anyone in the office to control the music without tying up any one person's workstation.
+For more general background music, I use a [Chromecast Audio](https://store.google.com/product/chromecast_audio) connected to a pair of Bose bookshelf speakers located on a shelf above my desk.
+This allows anyone in the office to control the music without tying up my workstation.

 ### Phone